Rosenbauer, a leading global manufacturer of firefighting equipment, explains how it manages customer specific product variants

 The PTC advantage is fueled by technology solutions that transform the way you create, operate and service products.

-Our technology enabled solutions transform the way smart, connected products in the IoT are created, operated and serviced.
+Our technology enabled solutions transform the way that products are created, operated, and serviced in the Internet of Things.

 Our comprehensive business process expertise, helps reveal — and prioritize — opportunities for ongoing product and service advantage.